SkidderMC/FDPClient/README.md

 Latest: [github-actions](https://github.com/UnlegitMC/FDPClient/actions/workflows/build.yml?query=event%3Apush)
 Discord: https://discord.gg/55x7TaHWXG

-## For the bright future!
-因为UnlegitMC Team内部原因，Liulihaocai#3747退出开发团队
-Due to some problems, something happened inside UnlegitMC of FDPClient development team, and our Liulihaocai left us temporarily.
-But after thinking, we decided that we will continue to update, but due to the lack of Liulihaocai , the new development team may not adapt so quickly.
-We have the new domain name: "FDPClient.Club"
-Most developers will remain the same, but unfortunately we lost Liulihaocai temporarily.

-Message from Co丶Dynamic: I will NEVER terminate this project :)
 ## Issues
 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/UnlegitMC/FDPClient/issues).